qianxiao1111/evaluation/README.md

 Table-llm-eval is a project designed to support the evaluation of large language model (LLM) capabilities related to table data.

-Given the complexity of table QA tasks and the uncertainty of input instructions, unlike typical table-based QA tasks,  we provide evaluation datasets and scripts for three capabilities:
+Given the complexity of table QA tasks and the uncertainty of input instructions,  we provide evaluation datasets and scripts for four capabilities:

 - ✨Code correction based on tables
 - ✨Refusal of ambiguous questions
-- ✨Table & field recall in multi-table scenarios.
+- ✨Table & field recall in multi-table scenarios
+- ✨Table QA output code executable.

-We have built an inference method based on the local model path using VLLM as the backend, and defined a set of example prompts templates for the three tasks: code correction, ambiguous question refusal, and table and field recall.
-You also can define your own prompt templates.
+We have built an inference method based on the local model path using VLLM as the backend, and defined a set of example prompts templates for the four tasks: code correction, ambiguous question refusal,  multi-tables and field recall, and table QA executable.
+You also can define your own prompt templates to acquire better performance.

 ## Usage